 Most of the restaurants in Mürren are based in the hotels and offer traditional Swiss Alpine fayre - gorgeous as it is - to a high standard.
 The most noted restaurants are naturally in the higher category hotels, but the Stäger Stübli, popular with the locals, has a particularly good reputation for fondue.
 Of course Mürren offers the unique opportunity of dining in the revolving Schilthorn restaurant during the day.

 Mürren's après ski is generally cosy and relaxed, with most of the hotels offering traditional stubli bars.
-A good way to start straight after skiing is with a 'cake stop' at the Bellevue or a drink at the Gondel Bar.
+A good way to start straight after skiing is with a 'cake stop' at oneof the many cafés, or a drink at the Gondel Bar.
 Later on there is music at the Tächi Bar in the hotel Eiger whilst for night owls the Bliemli Chäller should be lively through the night.
 For a bit of a change, rent a toboggan at a sports shop, take the funicular up to Allmenhubel then sled back down.
 Alternatively you can go down from Mürren to Gimmelwald and take the cable car back up or, if you want to work up an appetite, walk up to the Gimmelen restaurant, enjoy a meal, then toboggan back down to your hotel.

 Mürren - Ski Hire: